chain4energy/c4e-docs/quickstart/validator-setup.md

    If you are not, please follow the [full node installation guide](run_node.md).

 2. Own enough tokens.
-   To become a validator you need two wallets: one with at least one token to create the validator
+   To become a validator you need two wallets: one with at least one token to create the validator, second wallet with vesting token to delegate

 ## 1. Add wallet key
 Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `c4ed`.
 However, if you wish to use **Ledger**, please add the `--ledger` flat to any command.

 :::warning
-Please remember to copy the 24 words seed phrase in a secure place.
+Please remember to copy the 12 words seed phrase in a secure place.
 They are your mnemonic and if you loose them you lose all your tokens and the whole access to your validator.

 Create the first wallet with the following command